pajaydev/ebay-node-api/README.md

 ## Issues:
 If you are facing any issues, you can create the issues [here](https://github.com/pajaydev/ebay-node-api/issues).

-## Contribution:
+## 👍 Contribution:
+Show your ❤️ and support by giving a ⭐.
 Willing to share your idea or ready to contribute, check [here](https://github.com/pajaydev/ebay-node-api/blob/master/CONTRIBUTING.md)

-## License:
+## 📝 License:
 MIT.

 ## Examples: